 Farm Tractor #851 - when I was young.
 And, again as many youngsters, I left the LEGO bricks alone as my interest shifted into performing sports

 (swimming, cycling, quarter triathlons), IT technology education, and having a good time with friends in Clubs and Pubs.
-After graduating and starting my work-carreer as an IT professional by the #1 Supermarket company in The Netherlands, I slightly developed the thought to restart the Technic LEGO® hobby again; However, it took a couple of years before I turned the thought into practise; actually till the Mobile Crane set #8421 was launched in 2005.
+After graduating and starting my work-carreer as an IT professional by the #1 Supermarket company in The Netherlands, I slightly developed the thought to restart the Technic LEGO® hobby again; However, it took a couple of years before I turned this into practise; actually till the Mobile Crane set #8421 was launched in 2005.
 I bought this set to figure out what 'step change' LEGO® had achieved compared to the Farm Tractor

 Well, I was amazed by the significantly improved LEGO® Technic parts; providing the ability to design complex technical functions within a model.
 And given my IT background, I came across the existence of computer aided design (CAD) programs as MLCad, LDview, Lpub and POV rendering.
 This makes it possible to create your own building instructions in a professional way.

 So, I decided to glue things together: At one hand, designing LEGO® models based on replica's of existing vehicles, with reliable technical functions and a smooth appearance.
 At the other hand, show-case the models by leveraging Digital technologies: Create Building Instructions, This website, Social Media and Payments integrations.
 Let me explain the last one, selling Building Instructions is just to compensate for the effort I made and all is reinvested into LEGO® Bricks for the next model or in LEGO® sets for my kids.
 The 'design frequency' for a new model is mostly once a year during winter-time, as free time is the biggest constraint.

 years, the Prinoth Leitwolf snow groomer

 (2007) was my personal 'flag-ship', today this is the Cable-system Container

 Truck (2018).
 Maybe I should remake the snow groomer with the new LEGO®

 Powered-Up line; I am really impressed what can be achieved with the